maximilianh/pubMunch/data/journals/README.journals.txt

 Import the tab-sep file into Excel, replace the first row with title	publisher	urls	eIssn	pIssn

-save to a tab-sep file and replace the file highwire.tsv here (version from 2012)
+save to a tab-sep file and call it highwire.tsv

 * Wiley: